3450-Group-3/PuttPuttGolf/README.md

 ## Development Notes
 - FastAPI implements the OpenAPI spec, and as such can provide automatic API documentation.
 If the server is running, the docs should be accessible at [localhost:3000/api/docs](http://localhost:3000/api/docs)

+## Version Control Procedures
+- Make a new branch
+- Implement your features
+- Create a pull request
+- Have someone review the pr
+- Merge and delete the branch